Editor's Note: This post was originally published in May 2019 and has been updated with additional content in May 2023.

 As a marketer, take this as an opportunity to create original content by reporting on the impact that you and your customers have made together.
 For example, the TOMS Stories website displays first-hand how their customers’ purchases are creating change and making an impact.
 You can read up on the cause behind their Unity Collection, which is dedicated to equality and inclusion.
-You can also read up on how they are also take a stand on ending gun violence.
+You can also read up on how they are also taking a stand on ending gun violence.
 TOMS’ content marketing strategy is what makes up its strong narrative as a purpose-driven brand.
 This is significant because it can help build stronger brand trust and loyalty in the long run.

 3. Always realign your purpose-driven digital marketing efforts back to your brand.

 Keep in mind that purpose-driven marketing is a two-way street.
 Why are you doing what you’re doing?
 Not only do your marketing efforts impact your customers, but it also defines your business as a whole.

 Take a look at the Adidas and Parley product line, for example.
 Adidas’ purpose-driven marketing efforts for this collaboration are centred around the ocean plastic epidemic.
 Their campaign video takes us on a journey and does a real deep dive into how ocean plastics are negatively affecting our oceans’ ecosystem.
 Adidas effectively realigns its efforts to their brand by spinning the problem into a solution and creating high-performance sportswear that is made out of plastic.
 The lesson here is that the cause you are supporting becomes a part of your brand narrative, which is a driving factor that determines who will support, buy from, and invest in your business.